sulbel/basic-restful-web-app/README.md

 ## Goals
 The goals of this project are:
-* Become acquanted with REST
+* Become acquainted with REST
 * Store and retrieve JSON data in MongoDB using HTTP POST and HTTP GET
 * Remove data from the collection using HTTP DELETE
 * Use AJAX for data operations